LOADING ...

 Swedenborg's volumes, from the glorious clime, and passed all the

 the void between Saturn & fixed stars.
-'Here', said I, 'Is lot, in
+'Here', I, 'Is your lot, in

-space, if space it may be call'd. ' Soon we saw the stable and the
+this space, if space it may be call'd. ' we saw the stable and the

-deep pit, into which I descended, driving the before me; soon we saw
+deep pit, into which I descended, driving the angel me; soon we saw

-baboons,& all of species, chain'd by the middle, grinning and
+baboons,& all of that species, by the middle, grinning and

-however, I saw that they sometimes grew numerous; and then the were
+however, I saw that sometimes grew numerous; and then the weak were

 caught by the strong, and with a grinning aspect, first with,&